The Sand Pebbles (film)

-The Sand Pebbles is a 1966 American epic war film directed by Robert Wise in Panavision.
+The Sand Pebbles is a 1966 American epic war film directed by Robert Wise in Panavision, based on the novel of the same name by Richard McKenna.
 It tells the story of an independent, rebellious U.S. Navy machinist's mate first class, aboard the fictional river gunboat USS San Pablo, on Yangtze Patrol in 1920s China.
 The production was filmed on location in Taiwan and Hong Kong.

 The film stars Steve McQueen, Richard Attenborough, Richard Crenna, and Candice Bergen, and features Marayat Andriane, Mako, and Larry Gates in supporting roles.
 Robert Anderson adapted the screenplay from the 1962 novel of the same name by Richard McKenna.

 The Sand Pebbles was a critical and commercial success during its general release.
 It became the fourth-highest-grossing film of 1966, and was nominated for eight Academy Awards, including Best Picture and Best Actor for Steve McQueen, his only Oscar nomination, and eight Golden Globe Awards, with Attenborough winning the Golden Globe for Best Supporting Actor.

 Plot

 In 1926 China during its Warlord Era, Navy Machinist's Mate First Class Jake Holman transfers to the Yangtze River Patrol gunboat USS San Pablo as their new engineer.
 Almost immediately, he upsets the crew when he will not accept the coolies they use to do most of their duties.
 Instead, Holman takes personal responsibility of the engine room.
 He befriends a seasoned sailor named Frenchy.

-After an engine malfunction caused by a problem Holman noticed, but the captain refused to repair, the chief Chinese engine-room worker dies.
+After an engine malfunction, caused by a problem Holman noticed but the captain refused to repair, the chief Chinese engine-room worker dies.
 Lop-eye Shing, leader of all the Chinese workers on board, blames Holman.
 The captain tells Holman he must find a Chinese replacement, so he chooses the simple but genial Po-han.

 The sailors on shore leave visit a bar and brothel run by a former sailor.
 A high-priced virgin named Maily captivates the crew.
 Frenchy discovers that her price is the debt she must pay to get her freedom.

-Holman's nemesis Stawski conspires with Shing to get Po-han kicked off the boat, in response Holman proposes a boxing match; if Stawski wins, he gets the money needed for Maily, but if he loses, Po-han keeps his job.
+Holman's nemesis Stawski conspires with Shing to get Po-han kicked off the boat.
+In response, Holman proposes a boxing match: if Stawski wins, he gets the money needed for Maily but, if he loses, Po-han keeps his job.
 Stawski is almost beaten when the alarm sounds, forcing the crew to rush back to their boat, but Holman forces the ten count to finish.
-A Chinese mob has been angered that British warships have fought a battle with Chinese warlords on the Yangtze River.
+A Chinese mob has been angered that British warships have fought a battle with Chinese warlords on the Yangtze River, the Wanhsien incident.

 When the Chinese Civil War begins, the San Pablo is ordered to remain neutral, while rescuing stranded Americans up river.
 Po-han is sent ashore by Shing while the sailors collect Jameson, a missionary, and Shirley Eckert, his schoolteacher assistant.
 After being caught by a mob, Holman violates the captain's orders to stay neutral by shooting Po-han to end his brutal death on shore.